kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/03-user-profile-federation.md

 - `permission`: Policies assigned to this user (across instances)

 **Note on policies in User:** Why are policies linked to User, not per-realm?
-- Users can have policies in both cloud AND enterprise-acme
+- Users can have policies in both hub AND worker-acme
 - But **querying policies must be realm-filtered**
 - See: `rules/00-realm-isolation.md` - PolicyAssignment must filter by realm